Site Section Links

 soon as feasible.
 Heaven—the unfallen citizens of the universe—cannot be totally comfortable as

-long as the travesty of the human condition prevails, and heaven including
+long as the travesty of the human condition on Earth prevails, and heaven including

 the Originator himself could